franklinen/onnx-model-flask-app/README.md

 #### Introduction

 In this project, we use pretrained onnx image style transfer models to build a flask app packaged in docker for implememting image conversions.
 The goal is to demonstrate the ease of running models packaged as onnx forms compared to models in their native forms.
+Models packaged in onnx forms runs fatser and are easier to deploy than models used in their native forms.

 **This app is using Flask 1.1.2 and Python 3.8.8**.